 Class and race also feature prominently in the film.
 The comical and then tragic life of Chi's buddy Cheng-an (Alan Hsu), a boy (and man) stuck in that neighborhood where nothing ever much happens, signals the struggles and content of the masses.
 The most interesting character in the film, however, is Chi's grandmother (Giwas Gigo), a partly aboriginal matriarch whose wry observations — seen both in flashbacks, but also as a "ghost" talking to the grown-up Chi in the present — combine nuggets of sagely wisdom but also leaves room for the viewer to reflect on how native populations were (and are) seen and treated as "savages" by society and the state.

 There are many more different examples of this, with some very subtle (the "mainstreaming" of social and cultural values through the study of correct pronunciation of words related to modern commodities) and some a bit too contrived (the constant references to different presidents in flashbacks, with Chi being a classmate with one of them).
 While Taiwanese audiences will probably navigate all this just fine, international audiences without a proper knowledge of the island's history might lose their bearings.

-Sung and his animators might also have relied too much on political personalities and events as markers for the settings in which different scenes take place.
+Sung and her animators might also have relied too much on political personalities and events as markers for the settings in which different scenes take place.
 Here, a character is sometimes seen wearing the same kind of clothes in different eras, and also in reality and in dreams, which becomes a source of confusion for a film comprising multiple leaps backward and forward in time throughout its two-hour running time.
 For all its flaws, however, On Happiness Road's significance goes beyond its quality, and it is certainly a worthy heir to Taiwan's once-thriving and now-extinct animation film industry.